Do you want to write characters that are worth reading?

 What’s your favorite method for characterization?
 Let me know in the comments!

-Read more about characterization:Aaron Sorkin’s MasterClass Judy Blume Teaches Writing
+Learn about first-person point of view here!Aaron Sorkin’s MasterClass Judy Blume Teaches Writing

 This post contains affiliate links to products.
 We may receive a commission for purchases made through these links